rochoa85/Protocols-Peptide-Binding/README.md

 ## 1. Fragment-docking protocol

-This is a fragment-growing docking protocol for the *de novo* prediction of peptide conformations available in the folder `Fragment_Docking`.
+This is a fragment-growing docking protocol for the prediction of peptide conformations available in the folder `Fragment_Docking`.
 The protocol contain a subfolder called `scripts` with the necessary software, and input files to run a basic example.

 The script syntax is as follows::